-At June 30, 2020, the District reported a liability of \$15,657,494 for its proportionate share of the GERF's net pension liability.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The District's proportion of the net pension liability was based on the District's contributions received by the PERA during the measurement period for employer payroll paid dates from July 1, 2018, through June 30, 2019, relative to the total employer contributions received from all of the PERA's participating employers.
-The District's proportionate share was 0.2832 percent at the end of the measurement period and 0.2896 percent for the beginning of the period.
+At June 30, 2021, the District reported a liability of \$17,147,008 for its proportionate share of the General Employees Fund's net pension liability.
+The District's net pension liability reflected a reduction due to the state of Minnesota's contribution of \$16 million.
+The state of Minnesota is considered a nonemployer contributing entity and the state's contribution meets the definition of a special funding situation.
+The state of Minnesota's proportionate share of the net pension liability associated with the District totaled \$528,718.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The District's proportionate share of the net pension liability was based on the District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2019 through June 30, 2020, relative to the total employer contributions received from all of PERA's participating employers.
+The District's proportionate share was 0.2860 percent at the end of the measurement period and 0.2832 percent for the beginning of the period.